The Psychology of Gardening

 For some gardeners, harvest is what it’s all about—the reward for all that planning and effort.
 But for many others, it can be a mere cherry atop the sundae.
 After all, they say life’s in the journey.

 But gardening’s most profound if overacknowledged psychological effect is its incessant reminder of life’s cycle of birth, renewal, and death, usually in a shorter cycle than we experience with humans.
-In April, the marigold (I like the Bonanza and Janie series) is but a seed, in July it radiates in living color, and in fall, it dies.
+In April, the marigold (I like Bonanza Yellow) is but a seed, in July it radiates in living color, and in fall, it dies.

 Plants don’t have a choice—they’re genetically preordained.
 But perhaps gardening’s final lesson for us is that we do have a choice.
 When we return to the earth, do we leave a legacy?
 And if so, what kind?